sajithdherath/sajithdherath.github.io/_posts/2020-10-20-Photography-Guide.md

 summary: Photography Beginners Guide
 thumbnail:
 ---
-You can find the open source version of this article from [here](https://github.com/sajithdherath/Photography-Guide) and don't hesitate to contribute 😊
+You can find the open source version of this article from [here](https://github.com/sajithdherath/Photography-Guide) and you are welcome to contribute 😊
 ## Camera Basics

 * Exposure Triangle